Intro

 Code Restructuring

 The allComments function was originally defined inside the minmax analyzer.
 To reuse it in mapsloop, I needed to extract it to a shared location.
-Thanks to Alan Donovan, who reviewed the code and recommended extracting the function rather than duplicating it—a much cleaner approach that follows the DRY (Don't Repeat Yourself) principle.
+Alan Donovan reviewed the code and recommended extracting rather than duplicating the function—a cleaner approach that follows the DRY principle.

 Edge Case Discovery

-My initial implementation collected all comments and placed them at the start node position, regardless of whether mrhs was nil.
-However, this caused incorrect behavior when mrhs != nil.
+My initial implementation collected all comments and placed them at the start node position regardless of whether mrhs was nil.
+This caused incorrect behavior when mrhs != nil.

 The issue: When mrhs != nil (i.e., when there’s a preceding make assignment), the start node points to the wrong location: